(4 votes, average: 5.00 out of 5)

 A Code Signing Certificate can be defined as a file containing the developer organization’s digital signature for signing scripts and executables so that the developer’s identity can be verified.
 In addition, it will prove that the software is not accessed by any third party since its signature, thereby making it a trusted one.

-When it comes to EV Code Signing certificates, they are usually issued on a hardware token (which provides two-factor authentication), thus making it more secure.
-Therefore, they are considered ideal for signing device drivers and other high-trust software as they offer a default reputation with Microsoft SmartScreen Filter.
+EV Code Signing certificates are usually issued on a hardware token (which provides two-factor authentication), thus making it more secure.
+Therefore, they are ideal for signing device drivers and other high-trust software as they offer a default reputation with Microsoft SmartScreen Filter.

 The EV Code Signing leverages the advanced hashing mechanism, securing software from malicious actors.
 Not just that, the applicant also goes through a rigorous vetting process to acquire the certificate.
 All these factors are the reason why only legitimate businesses are issued the EV Code Signing certificate.